Qiuyang1997/Dynamic-estimation-of-evapotranspiration-and-transpiration-of-water-from-bedrock-in-China/README.md

 If you run into any problems using this code for scientific research, first check that your files are named and saved in a canonical format (including but not limited to uniform resolution and coordinate systems), and then check that your python environment is configured correctly.
 Finally, you can contact me: Dr. Yang Qiu （邱洋, Shcool of Environmental Studies, China University of Geosciences, Wuhan, China) :qiuyang19970819@163.com or qiuyang@cug.edu.cn.

-If you use this code (or modify it to use it) to publish an article, patent, monograph, or other work, please cite my paper (under update).
+If you use this code (or modify it to use it) to publish an article, patent, monograph, or other work, please cite my paper (https://doi.org/10.1016/j.jhydrol.2026.134987).
 I would really appreciate it!

 I welcome all forms of academic cooperation.
 My main research interests include: water resources management, environmental management, territorial space regulation, isotope hydrogeology, hydrogeochemistry, groundwater pollution and management, geological hazard assessment and managemen and Various applications of MLs in the environmental field...